Updated: Dec 11, 2020

 2. Transplant Succulents.

-In the photo above, you'll see some of my faves, the Rock Purslane which are actually a native to Chile.
-They are so gorgeous and smell amazing!
+You'll see some of my faves, the Rock Purslane, which are actually native to Chile, in the photo above.
+They are so gorgeous, and they smell amazing!
 They really get going and reproduce like crazy too.
-I uprooted some and put them in a pot and now need to find the perfect place to transplant them to, but put them in the shade to rest first.
+I uprooted some and put them in a pot and now need to find the perfect place to transplant them, but put them in the shade to rest first.
 I will transplant them either later this evening or tomorrow.

 Here's an older post from my Instagram account I found of the Rock Purslane in a vase.

-Once you have finished with your gardening project, maybe you can leave something you have cultivated or some of your succulent or flower cuttings for your neighbors, on their porches later.
+Once you have finished with your gardening project, maybe you can leave something you have cultivated or some of your succulent or flower cuttings for your neighbors on their porches later.
 Just a way to show you care but without getting too close right now.
 A nice little act of kindness during the COVID-19 craziness.
-It's also a great way to nicely repurpose your gardening "scraps"!
+It's also a great way to repurpose your gardening "scraps nicely"!